Azure/communication-ui-library/docs/architecture/ErrorReporting.md

 This document describes how errors are handled within the ACS UI library and how they are reported to the surrounding application.

-## Error sources

-There are two categories of errors, and they are handled differently.

-1. ACS backend errors: Errors returned by the REST calls to ACS backend services.

-   1. These can be transient or permanent (special case: permission error from REST API).

-2. UI errors: Programming errors in the UI library / errors returned from other browser APIs.
-This is a catch-all for all errors not generated from the ACS SDK libraries.

-## ACS backend errors

-Handling ACS backend errors is challenging when using either the composites or the pure components with the react bindings provided by the ACS UI library:
+Different error handling strategies are employed when using the composites or the components library.
+Let's look at each in turn.

+## Components library

+An application built using the components library uses the stateful clients to make REST calls to the Azure Communication Services backends.
+It uses the pure UI components and the component bindings package to  connect the UI components to the stateful clients.

+* Errors generated from REST calls to the Azure Communication Services backend or the underlying SDK are caught by the stateful client.
+The next section describes this mechanism in detail.
+* Errors generated within the UI library packages are _unexpected_ (i.e., they are the result of a programming error in the UI library).
+Neither the end-user nor the surrounding application is expected to act on the errors.
+Thus, they aren't handled in the library.
+The recommended way to handle these errors is to use React `ErrorBoundary`.

+      **TODO: Add storybook example of using ErrorBoundary**

+### Error handling in stateful clients

+Handling Azure Communication Services backend errors is challenging because:

-* ACS backend API calls are asynchronous
+* Backend API calls are asynchronous
-* ACS backend API calls are often initiated outside of the React component lifecycle methods (e.g on interaction handler callbacks or `useEffect` blocks).
+* Backend API calls are often initiated outside of the React component lifecycle methods (e.g on interaction handler callbacks or `useEffect` blocks).

-But in both cases, all ACS backend API calls are mediated by the (chat and calling) stateful clients.
-Thus, the stateful client tees errors to a special field in the state:
+But in both cases, all backend API calls are mediated by the (chat and calling) stateful clients.
+The stateful client tees errors to a special field in the state:

 ```ts
 interface CallClientState {